chesslablab/website/docs/ssl-certificate-setup.md

 - `gmalice.com`
 - `www.gmalice.com`

+## Free SSL Certificate with Certbot

-Probably the easiest way to proceed is to purchase a wildcard certificate from a Certificate Authority (CA) however you may want to consider to get your free certificates using [Certbot](https://certbot.eff.org/) instead.
+Probably the easiest way to proceed is to purchase a wildcard certificate from a Certificate Authority (CA) however you may want to consider to get your free certificate using [Certbot](https://certbot.eff.org/) instead.
 Be that as it may, keep in mind that before any CA can issue an SSL certificate, a validation process is required to verify that it can be sent to the Certificate Signing Request (CSR) requester.

 This is typically achieved through one of the following methods.